rippedpiracy/site/docs/PC Software/games.md

 **[Ova Games](https://ovagames.com) (DDL)**

 A site which focuses on reuploading Repacks, P2P Cracks, Scene Releases and GOG Rips to multiple hosts.
 They rarely include Torrent links.
-They take requests.
+They also take requests.

 **[CrackHub](https://crackhub.site) (DDL)**

-Another site that mainly focuses on reuploading to different hosts, they take requests.
-It also has an automatic Scene upload Bot which uploads to zippyshare [found here](https://scene.crackhub.site).
+Another site that mainly focuses on reuploading to different hosts, they take requests too.
+It also has an automatic Scene Upload Bot which uploads to Zippyshare [found here](https://scene.crackhub.site).

 **[GamesDrive](https://gamesdrive.net) (DDL)**